-Walking rugby is a slower, non-contact version of the game, and is particularly suited to retired players, those recovering from injury and illness, and over-50s wishing to stay fit and active.
+It is particularly suited to retired players, those recovering from injury and illness, and those who wish to stay fit and active.
 It also helps people who experience mental health problems and those with identified and impacting disabilities.

-“Previous rugby experience can be helpful, as some of the same rules apply, but is by no means necessary and anyone is welcome to come along and give the game a try.
+Previous rugby experience can be helpful, but is by no means necessary and anyone is welcome to come along and give the game a try.
 Coaching, guidance and support will be given to all players.

 HERE ARE THE MAIN WALKING RUGBY RULES

 • The game is split into four 5 minute (or longer by agreement) quarters, 2 minute breaks for rehydration between each

 • Up to 7 players a side, with rolling substitutes

 • Players must not run or jog while the game is in action

 • The ball must be passed backwards or transverse (not forward)

 • A try is scored by carrying the ball with both feet over the try line